Liebherr wine fridge at Best Price

 As well as answering questions before a purchase is made we are more than happy to talk to customers and give advice or answer questions with any queries that may arise once the cabinet is in use.
 Over the years we have had questions regarding temperatures, storage and humidity and we are always pleased to help out with free advice as wine really is our passion.

-Multi-temperature and single temperature Liebherr wine fridges
+Range Liebherr wine fridges

 A multi-temperature and single-temperature Liebherr wine cabinet or Liebherr wine fridge is delivered with Cavepromotor unique Vibration Reduction Blocks set and a digital hygrometer – Free of charge.
 A Liebherr multi-temperature wine cabinet helps you store and service your wines.
 A single-temperature Liebherr wine cabinet of wine fridge is mainly used for storage.
 A Liebherr wine cabinet take care of the temperature but also promise adequate humidity and air quality (thanks to the active carbon filters).